Skip to content

 Need new glasses?
 Frames can be exxy depending on the brand.
 “At nib Eye Care, we offer a range of products across single vision eyewear and contact lenses that provide 100% back for nib members2,” says David.
 But if you don’t have health insurance and the frames at your optometrist are out of your price range, ask for your prescription and shop around, including online, where there could be deals on complete pairs of glasses.

-There are also government schemes available to people receiving Centrelink benefits or who hold some concession cards, which may give them access to a free complete pair of glasses every two years3
+There are also government schemes available to people receiving Centrelink benefits or who hold some concession cards, which may give them access to a free complete pair of glasses every two years.3

 1Standard eye test only.
 Additional procedures and tests may acquire additional costs.

 2100% back on complete single vision glasses: includes complete single vision lenses and frames from a select range only.
 The range depends on your level of health cover.
 Stock and brands are subject to availability and may vary from store to store.
 Contact lenses, prescription sunglasses, safety glasses, tinting, coating or hardening of lenses are excluded.
 Not available in conjunction with any other offer or discount, unless specified.
 100% back on contact lenses: is limited to a select range of contact lenses and a minimum of 6 months’ supply.
 Select range available, or ask in-store.
 Must be purchased as one complete package.
+Offers available to members of nib and health insurance brands underwritten by nib.
+You cannot pay the difference between the '100% back' range of glasses or contact lenses and another product.
+To claim 100% back you will need Extras cover, to have served optical waiting periods and to have sufficient optical annual limits remaining.
+Offer available to members of nib and health insurance brands underwritten by nib.

 3Access to free or discounted glasses is dependent on your local scheme.
 Check your State Government website for more.